 Our drilling contractor will plug the well in accordance with the requirements of the Mines Department drilling superintendent, following which we should appreciate your approval to abandon.
-As a result of the discovery of an appreciable thickness of lignitic strata above the typical marine Gippsland formation in this well, we have decided to deepen our No. 2 well.
-The drilling outfit has consequently been moved back to this location and the well is now being cleaned out preparatory to drilling ahead.

-Yours very truly,

-N. Osborne General Manager
+As a result of the discovery of an appreciable thickness of lignitic strata above the typical marine Giopsland formation in this well, we have decided to deepen our No. 2 well.
+The drilling outfit has consequently been moved back to this location and the well is now being cleaned out preparatory to drilling the w the w the w the build with we have the the build with we have the the build with we have the the build we have the well.
+Yours very truly, N. Osborne General Manager the stand we lage 1 of 18